JJessee1371/weather-dashboard/README.md

 will provide the user with information on the current weather along with a 5 day forecast.
-A secondary goal was to achieve better user interactivity by providing a search history that the user can use to get weather information from previous searches along with ensuring a responsive design that allows for user on any device.
+A secondary goal was to achieve better user interactivity by providing a search history that the user can use to get weather information from previous searches along with ensuring a responsive design that allows for use on any device.

 ![WeatherAppScreenshot](https://user-images.githubusercontent.com/66571617/91623033-04ca1300-e957-11ea-8e6f-4933ac0ae3bf.PNG)